akdoesak/holiday/README.md

 | Property                | Default | Description                                                |
 |-------------------------|--------|------------------------------------------------------------|
 | holiday.years-lookahead | 5      | Number of years to look ahead for common holidays          |

+## Caching

+The application implements caching for improved performance:

+- Available countries are cached to reduce API calls to the Nager.Date API
+- Holiday information for each country and year combination is cached

 ## Setup and Running